What is a Consultative Sales Process?

 - Knowing no matter what question you are asked in the C-suite you will be able to answer is extremely powerful and confidence-building.

 - Business Impact

-- When the salesperson and the prospect have agreed on the accurate diagnosis of the business pain it’s important to understand how this is impacting the business?
+- When the Sales Rep and the prospect have agreed on the accurate diagnosis of the business pain points it’s important to understand how this is impacting the business?

 - Is the business impact affecting growth, does it threaten stability, will this affect market share or impact the brand in some way?